PMR/pmr2.annotation.citation/pmr2/annotation/citation/README.txt

 Do note, these work as a form of templates to generate the correct copyright and license text for the result documents.

-We first add a couple licenses using its add form.
+We first add a couple licenses using its add form, and publish them.
 ::

     >>> import zope.component
     >>> from Products.ATContentTypes.content.folder import ATFolder
     >>> from pmr2.app.tests.base import TestRequest
     >>> from pmr2.annotation.citation.browser import form
+    >>> from Products.CMFCore.utils import getToolByName
     >>> lid = 'licenses'
     >>> self.portal[lid] = ATFolder(lid)
     >>> licenses = self.portal.licenses